santisoler/talk-template/README.md

 The template contains the following files and directories:

-- `content.md`: Markdown file with the content of the slides.
+- `slides-content.md`: Markdown file with the content of the slides.
+- `css/`: where all custom CSS files live:
-- `style.less`: define custom CSS classes using [Less](http://lesscss.org/).
+  - `css/style.less`: define custom CSS classes using [Less](http://lesscss.org/).
+  - `css/nord.css`: reveal.js theme based on the [Nord Theme](https://www.nordtheme.com/).
+  - `css/highlight.js/nord.css`: CSS file for using Nord theme on code snippets, obtained from [nord-highlightjs](https://github.com/arcticicestudio/nord-highlightjs).
+  - `css/fontawesome`: CSS files of [fontawesome](https://fontawesome.com/).
 - `index.html`: HTML file that can be served to show the slides, also contains the configurations for reveal.js.

-The `pkg` directory contains all dependencies to run the website: reveal.js, fontawesome and less.
+The `pkg` directory contains all dependencies to run the website: reveal.js, and less.
 Having these files in the same repository allows to serve the slides completely offline.